Beyond the Beltway 2026 Banner

 County governments have the challenge of working collaboratively with both cities and the state.
 The services they provide vary from county to county, but the issues and challenges remain the same.
 CIOs from county governments will discuss the latest technology issues impacting their organizations.
 As county governments continue to drive forward with innovative and creative solutions, the CIOs must be prepared to meet ever-changing constituent expectations.

-Jonathan Feldman, Chief Information Officer, Information Technology Services Department, Wake County, NC
+Jonathan Feldman, Chief Information Officer, Information Technology Services Department, Wake County, North Carolina

-Richard McHattie, Chief Information Officer, Maricopa County, AZ
+Richard McHattie, Chief Information Officer, Maricopa County, Arizona

 2:15 pm Eastern